daun-io/pushpin/README.md

-# pie 🥧
+# piece 
-Git hooks for python easy as pie
+Git hooks for python easy as piece of cake